Gabu-Rayon/cs-messaging-web-app/README.md

             php artisan migrate

-it will ask for the database name if not created  enter on
+it will ask for the database name if not created  enter one

 6.Run  this to serve you project and open